ruhan-p/Map-Making-App-Reloaded/README.md

      - Extremely performance heavy (I haven't made too many optimizations yet); enable at your own risk
 - Light color theme (I'm sorry, it looks pretty bad right now in this first release - I promise I'll fix it for those of you that like being flashbanged every time you open your computer)

+## Known Issues & Limitations
+- When the panels are rendered for the first time, they sometimes appear in the incorrect position.
+This can be resolved by resetting the panel position using (Q) or the layout button.
+- Terrain generation has terrible performance (referenced above).
+This can be resolved for now by simply disabling it until better optimizations come out.

+#### Please note that the extension DOES NOT have access to the site's API.
+Thus, all data stored by the extension (e.g. panel positions, shapes, etc.) only exist in the site's local storage data.
+Thus, clearing site data will also clear the extension data.
+Additionally, extension data is not accessible across the user's account, but is saved locally on the browser.
+Thus, you will not be able to access data stored in the extension anywhere other than the specific machine/browser it was saved on.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first